 I know it can be overwhelming trying to plan a budget months in advance, especially if you’re a student, or haven’t visited the country before, but taking the time to set out a budget and avoid any surprise costs down the road is essential both for your peace of mind, and bank account.

 Here I’ll break down the costs of studying abroad in Germany to make it easier to budget for your time abroad.
+The following costs are all in USD.

 Average Tuition Cost for a Semester in Germany